openscape-community/openscape.io/index.md

 ---
 layout: default.liquid
+title: Openscape community
 ---
-# Openscape, a community revival and continuation of Soundscape
+This is Openscape, a community revival and continuation of Soundscape.
+You can find the community [on discord](https://discord.gg/j7mMbxyf) and [Git Hub](https://github.com/openscape-community).

 {% for post in collections.posts.pages %}
 #### {{post.title}}